Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

-These challenges highlight the need for an energy management system (EMS) to coordinate PVs, WTs, BESS, and ELs for stable OReP2HS operation while improving profitability.
-To address these issues, this research proposes a comprehensive multi-timescale EMS, covering power system transient behaviors to intra-day rolling scheduling.
-Using high-fidelity models, the BESS size is evaluated for minimal LCOH while considering stability and year-long energy balance, and the factors influencing the BESS size are analyzed.
-Section \ref{sec:review} provides a brief literature review, and the contributions of this work are summarized in Section \ref{sec:contribution}.
+To address these limitations, this research proposes a comprehensive multi-timescale EMS that covers from transient grid-forming behaviors to rolling intra-day scheduling of ELs.
+Leveraging high-fidelity simulation models with 0.04 ms time resolution, the BESS size is optimized to minimize the levelized cost of hydrogen (LCOH) while ensuring grid-forming ability, year-long energy balance, and emergency support capability.
+Besides, the influence of various factors on BESS sizing is analyzed.
+A review of relevant literature is presented in Section \ref{sec:review}, and the contributions of this study are summarized in Section \ref{sec:contribution}.